AtsuMiyai/rethinking_rotation/RAI_results/README.md

 RAI (rotation positive): 1
 not-RAI (rotation negative): 0

-The index of each .pkl corresponds to the index of each dataset.
+The index of each .pkl corresponds to the index of the sample in each dataset.

 ## Creation
 Please refer to `RAI_SAMPLING/inference.py`.